-Bruce Doughty has been practicing law for nearly thirty years.
+Bruce Doughty has been practicing law for thirty years.
 A deeply experienced litigator and strategic counselor, Bruce has represented a wide range of corporate, private, and governmental clients throughout his career.

 Bruce has litigated extensively at both the trial and appellate levels and before administrative agencies.
 He has played principal roles in a broad spectrum of cases, including bank fraud, trade secrets, software services, venture capital, intellectual property, covenants not to compete, constitutional challenges, energy, foreclosure, telecommunications, bankruptcy, eminent domain, consumer class action, and general commercial disputes.

 Bruce also provided strategic counseling on a wide array of regulatory, compliance, and business issues.
-He has advised senior executives and managers on risk reduction, litigation prevention, crisis management, business restructuring, and legislative change.
-In addition, Bruce has both conducted and defended against companywide investigations of corporate practices, managerial decision-making, and operations.
+He has advised corporate executives, general counsel, and senior managers on risk reduction, litigation prevention, crisis management, dispute resolution, business restructuring, and legislative change.
+In addition, Bruce has both conducted and defended against companywide investigations of business practices, managerial decision-making, and operations.
 He also has overseen comprehensive compliance programs, prepared detailed legal and regulatory opinions, and managed the implementation of mass claims procedures.